clairicelou/DS2022project/README.md

 ## 1. Executive Summary
-Flask web app for collecting and displaying wildlife photos.
-Users upload images, which are logged with metadata and shown in a public gallery.

 Problem: Wildlife researchers and environmental scientists often have trouble keeping track of wildlife and animal sighting over time efficiently.

-Solution: The Wildlife Image Logger is a web app built with Flask that lets users upload wildlife photos from their phones or computers, tag them by species and location, and view them in a searchable gallery.
-The images are stored either in the cloud (using Azure Blob Storage) or on the local computer for demos, and they show up automatically in a public gallery.
-This makes it easy to check uploads, share data with field teams, and keep track of wildlife sightings over time, without needing complicated tools or manual logs.
+Solution: The Wildlife Image Logger is a web app built with Flask that lets users upload wildlife photos, tag them by species and location, and view them in a searchable gallery.
+Uploaded images are stored locally on the server (inside static/uploads/), and each upload is logged in logs/data.json.
+The gallery automatically displays new images as they’re added.
+This makes it easy way to organize wildlife sightings, track observations over time, and review submissions without needing complex tools.

 ## 2. System Overview
 - **Course Concepts**: